minau87/meansurveys/README.md

    to install all the dependencies.
 2. Next, to automatically update without having to restart the server each time, we're using [nodemon](https://www.npmjs.com/package/nodemon).
 To install nodemon globally, use the __npm install -g nodemon__ command.
-3. Finally we have to install the dependencies of our Angular app.
+3. Then we have to install the dependencies of our Angular app.
 For that, navigate into the client folder and run __npm install__ again.
+4. Finally, we need to install the [Angular CLI](https://cli.angular.io/).

-# Starting the application
+# Starting the application during development
 During development, make sure that
 1. you have a MongoDB instance running,
   (e.g. via the __mongod__ command in your terminal, if you've added the \bin-folder to the path variable)
-2. you started the backend service via the __nodemon__ command	and
+2. you started the backend service via the __nodemon__ command	(from within the meansurveys-folder) and
-3. you started the Angular app (from within the client-folder) via the __ng serve__ command.
+3. you started the Angular app (from within the client-src-folder) via the __ng serve__ command (in a seperate terminal window).

+# Starting the application outside of development
 If you've built the Angular app via the __ng build__ command, all files will be served from the public folder.
 Then all you have to do is

 1. Start a MongoDB instance
 2. Start the server via the __npm start__ command from within the MEANSurveys-folder.
+3. Open your browser and enter __http://localhost:3000__.

+# Admin users and loading predefined test data
+By default, if you create an user via the registration, that user won't be an admin.
+Instead, there are two choices:

+1. Creating an user and manually altering the user's document within the users collection to include the following key-value-pair: __"role" : "admin"__
+2. Loading the backup file that's available in the meansurveys-folder.

+The last point is the recommended approach.
+Inside the meansurveys-folder, open your terminal and paste in the following command: __mongorestore --db meansurveys db_backup/meansurveys__

+This will not only load a set of predefined users (username: admin, password: 123456 & username: user, password: 123456), but also a survey that's been answered numerous times to test the application.
+This survey can't be answered anymore, because the users mentioned above already took part in that particular survey.
+If you want to test participating in a survey, first log in with the admin-Account, create a new survey, participate if you want, log onto the user-account, participate again and look at the results.

 # REST-API documentation